tus/tus.io/src/content/blog/2023-09-04-tus-node-server-v1.0.0.md

 TypeScript, split into separate packages, has new events and hooks system, elaborate docs with examples, and many fixes and features we’ll dive into below.

+## What is tus?

+tus is a protocol based on HTTP for resumable file uploads.
+Resumable means that an upload can be interrupted at any moment and can be resumed without re-uploading the previous data again.
+An interruption may happen willingly, if the user wants to pause, or by accident in case of an network issue or server outage

+[tus-node-server][] is an official implementation of the tus resumable upload protocol.
+It is capable of accepting uploads with arbitrary sizes and storing them locally on disk, on Google Cloud Storage or on AWS S3 (or any other S3-compatible storage system).
+Due to its modularization and extensibility, support for nearly any other cloud provider could easily be added.

 ## History

 The Node.js tus server, [tus-node-server][], was originally published by